What is CRM and How It Transforms Business

 Analytics & Reports

-Dashboards with key metrics: sales volume, manager activity, funnel stage conversion, average deal size, deal close speed.
-Data updates in real time.
+Dashboards with the indicators you need: sales volume, manager activity, funnel stages, average deal size, deal close speed.
+The reporting set is defined for your process.

 Process Automation